It's that time of year again to load up on eggnog, mince pies, Netflix binges of Love Actually and of course Christmas lights.

-Here are the best Christmas lights in Sydney!
+Here are the best streets to see Christmas lights in Sydney.

 Chipping Norton Christmas Lights

-There are two houses around here that know how to whip up a Chrissy bonanza bigger than the Griswold's (you’ll know them when you see them).
-These guys join forces to bring you an awesome light and music display you’re going to brag about for years to come.
+There are two houses around here that know how to whip up a Christmas bonanza bigger than the Griswold's (you’ll know them when you see them).
+These guys join forces to bring you an awesome light and music .

-Yep, this one’s a jaw-dropper.
-If you’ve ever wanted to know what a house looks like completely decked out and wrapped in Christmas lights, this is the one.
+This one’s a jaw-dropper.
+If you’ve ever wanted to know what a house looks like completely decked out and wrapped in Christmas lights, enter Mallee Street.

-Lord have mercy on our light-searching souls, Elm Place is coming back (from last year’s twinkling antics) this year with brand new lights and a 3D Sydney Harbour Bridge and Sydney Tower (right?!).
-Oh yeah, these are some of the best lights in Sydney alright.
+Lord have mercy on our light-searching souls, Elm Place is coming back (from last year’s twinkling antics) this year with brand new lights and a 3D Sydney Harbour Bridge and Sydney Tower.

 It’s the one, the only, Erskine Park.
-In other words this is the only amazing place with a mini rollercoaster and no, we’re not kidding.
-Expect all the Christmas shenanigans including Santa’s (legit) shed, dozens of inflatables, snow machines, laser displays, Christmas movies on the big screen, photo boards and sometimes, even free face painting #legends.
+In other words, this is the only amazing place with a mini rollercoaster and no, we’re not kidding.
+Expect all the Christmas shenanigans including Santa’s shed, dozens of inflatables, snow machines, laser displays, Christmas movies on the big screen, photo boards and sometimes, even free face painting.

-Lane Cove Council definitely has their Christmas shiz together, running a Light Up Lane Cove competition every year (so obviously, it’s going to be good).
-There’s no one street that showcases the best light display in the area because, well, they’re all damn impressive.
-Cue fairy light-finding expedition.
+Lane Cove Council definitely has their Christmas antics together, running a Light Up Lane Cove competition every year (so obviously, it’s going to be good).
+There’s no one street that showcases the best light display in the area because, well, they’re all impressive.
+Cue an-honest-to-god fairy light expedition.

-Shout out to the locals who’ve known about this gem for decades.
 Pair your light-seeing with some dinner (and by dinner we mean ice-cream from the staple ice-cream van) around the streets of North Ryde.
-For serious wow factor, Chauvel Street and Cutler Parade can’t be missed.
-And then, when you’ve conquered these you’ll want to head towards Stephen Avenue.
-Especially on Saturdays because Santa makes an appearance.
+For serious wow factor, Schumack Street can’t be missed.

 Make your way to Excelsior Avenue this month because trust us, you’ll want to see over 10,000 lights in action.
 There are surprise visits from Santa (you know, before the big day), inflatables, BBQs and a heap of special events sprinkled throughout the month and we’re all over this one.